 For example, older sites were sometimes designed by a close friend or a family member, perhaps, or someone a trusted person knew.
 At the time it may have seemed like the economical thing to do, but today the site languishes with older technology and slower performance, not to mention the security vulnerabilities, and the more expensive hosting and other things that add costs to a business’s website operation.

-Are you growing your website or restarting it?
+Are you redesigning your website?
 This article helps to differentiate a refresh (making a few updates) from a redesign, where a major overhaul is needed for optimum performance, speed, and ease of use.
+Here’s how to know when to redesign your business website.

 You’re Not Seeing the Expected Business Results

 It may be your site, or it may be what is on it, or, what is missing from it.
 Is your content relevant and does it reflect the needs of your current target market?
-Either way, you have a problem and it needs to be addressed.
+Either way, you have a problem that needs to be addressed, and it may involve the redesign of your business website to achieve your expected results.

 What’s most important to you customer?